anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 Manual AIC calculation
 ----------------------

-To figure out what these information criteria are measuring, I want to calculate them by hand.
+To figure out what the information criteria are measuring, I want to calculate them by hand.

-The AIC works on the classical models, so I write a helper function to convert an RStanArm glm model into a classical glm model.
+The AIC works on classical models, so I wrote a helper function to convert an RStanArm glm model into a classical glm model.

 ``` r
 # Refit a stanreg model using glm.
 Assumes no other glm arguments are used